 As you may have guessed, the Great Pyrenees breed comes with their unique set of characteristics.
 That means they are not a breed for the faint hearted.
 They absolutely require secure fencing and understanding neighbors.
 They are gentle and respectful of people and children.
 They are intolerant of strange dogs and other animals invading their territory.
 They are nocturnal and can be quite noisey at night when there is something that needs to be scared away.

 In order for the Pyrs to know who they are to guard it is best for them to grow up with their charges.
-We raise our Pyrs to be family and ranch guardians, not livestock guardians.
-If you are looking for a Pyrs to guard your livestock we can refer you to breeders for whom that is a priority.
+We raise our Pyrs to be family and ranch guardians.
+They can adapt to guarding sheep, goats, chickens, your kids, cats, etc.